sowmaster/sowmaster.github.io/_pages/about.md

 ## News

 [//]: # (August 2023 - started here, [11/23] )
-- Will be joining IBM Research this summer in New York to work on advancing curriculum learning for foundation models!
+- [Jan 2024] Will be joining IBM Research this summer in New York to work on advancing curriculum learning for foundation models!
-- New paper accepted: our [doubly-robust training](https://arxiv.org/abs/2308.00311) work is accepted by ICLR 2024!
+- [Jan 2024] New paper accepted: our [doubly-robust training](https://arxiv.org/abs/2308.00311) work is accepted by ICLR 2024!
 - New paper accepted: our work on [online bilevel optimization](https://arxiv.org/abs/2308.03811) has been accepted by NeurIPS 2023!
 - New paper accepted: our [dynamic online meta-learning paper](https://arxiv.org/abs/2302.00857) will appear at CPAL 2024!
 - Will be joining Amazon.com, Inc. in Seattle as a Research Scientist intern!